-Instructions: Fill in the empty cells in the table at the bottom of the page by calculating the total gain/loss in income for the school year and the gain/loss per meal equivalent.
+Instructions: Fill in the empty cells in the table, Comparing Revenue with Expenditures, by calculating the total gain/loss in income for the school year and the gain/loss per meal equivalent.
 Then answer the questions on the next page.